MrinalJain17/CT-image-segmentation/README.md

 ### Additional Requirements

-1. [Weights and Biases](https://github.com/wandb/client) - For keeping track of experiments
+We use [Weights and Biases](https://github.com/wandb/client) for keeping a track of all our experiments and results.